Tabfires/Creditcard_fraudcheck_ML/README.md

 Project successful score - 6/10.

 # Project successful score is the personel score i give myself how satisfied i am with this project .

+2. Second is the Taxi tip prediction

+We used skLearn and SnapML Libs